 Difficulty breathing or going to the bathroom

-If your dog is having trouble breathing, straining to go to the bathroom, or otherwise seems to be uncomfortable in the course of normal activities, don’t hesitate to have her checked out.
+If your dog is having trouble breathing, straining to go to the bathroom, or otherwise seems uncomfortable during normal activities, don’t hesitate to have her checked out.
 Sudden, extreme discomfort or pain are important warning signs that shouldn’t be ignored.

 Cancer is scary, but you don’t have to live in fear of it.
-Remember: modern dogs live a lot longer than their ancestors.
-The fact that dogs routinely live beyond age 10 is a great indication of how far pet care and veterinary medicine have advanced.
+Remember: modern dogs live a lot longer than their ancestors did.
+The fact that dogs routinely live beyond age ten is a great indication of how far pet care and veterinary medicine have advanced.